 In the past, supply chain businesses would operate as silos of information, and that worked out for some time.
 However, times are changing and this old-school way of thinking must adapt to better handle today's demands.
 No longer can a company afford to treat every stage of the supply chain as singular bastions of information only pertinent to their function, clueless of what issues arise in other stages.

 With the rise of technological advances, companies have more tools to incorporate better E2E visibility among the supply chain from start to finish.
-Here are some ways to build better E2E visibility into your supply chain.
+In this blog post, we'll explore best practices for building better E2E visibility into your supply chain.

 Understanding what success looks like to your understanding should be one of the first goals when thinking about better end-to-end visibility.
 Without KPI's, you're driving in the dark without a GPS to tell you whether you're closer to your goals.
 KPIs are clear, measurable indicators of whether your company is on the right track towards your overall goals.